 For your opponent's Problem: Your characters aren't required to be specific colors, but need to contribute the required amount of power in any color or combination of colors.

-Important Note: Exhausted and frightened characters don't contribute their power towards fulfilling a Problem's solve requirements.
+If you are fulfilling the requirements, you successfully confront that Problem and score 1 point.
+(Note: Exhausted and frightened characters don't contribute their power towards fulfilling a Problem's solve requirements.)